mil/School/Fall-2013/PHIL-2115/Midterm/study-guide.md

         - no actual interaction between realm of the form and the realm of the particulars
         - imitating, patterns/ recipies, aristotle accepts think that forms as patterns
         - leaves unexplained the relation of the particular to their patterns.
-        - who does the cutting of the fabric, who makes the cookie cutters?=
+        - who does the cutting of the fabric, who makes the cookie cutters?
-- How is change possible according to Aristotle?
-Use an example to illustrate.
+- **How is change possible according to Aristotle?
+Use an example to illustrate.**
     * Aristotle's Four Causes:
         - Formal -  form or pattern (ex. house)
         - Material - what raw materials its made out of (ex. house -- bricks)